 Taiji (another spelling is Tai Chi) consists of sequences of slow low-impact movements, which train the body and mind.
 It improves health and mental wellbeing and contributes to similar levels of fitness as more strenuous exercise.
 Practitioners find it both relaxing and invigorating.

-The many health benefits of Taiji have been proven through plenty of research.
-My own experience of practicing Taiji for more than twenty years has improved enormously my physical confidence as well as my understanding of myself and others.
+The many health benefits of taiji have been proven through plenty of research.
+My own experience of practicing taiji for nearly twenty years has resulted in my physical confidence improving enormously, as well as my understanding of myself and others.

 Practicing Taiji on a regular basis can: